 - cull bulls before they reach 10 years of age.

-There are many more complexities than discussed in this broad overview and specific advice should be sought from your cattle vet or beef advisor.
+There are many more complexities to cow reproduction than discussed in this broad overview and specific advice should be sought from your cattle vet or beef advisor.

 Written by Geoffry Fordyce, Queensland Alliance for Agriculture and Food Innovation, and Felicity Hamlyn-Hill, formerly Queensland Government.